 Anita: Thank you so much, Dr Ogunye, for engaging in this conversation with me.
 I have learnt a lot and I am certain other persons reading this post have, too.
 The onus is on us to take up this advice and consciously improve our oral hygiene.
 Is there anything else you will like to share with us?

-What is your health-seeking behaviour like?
+PS: I am curious.
 What is your go-to source for health information?
 Social Media?
-Internet surfing?
+The internet?
 Family and friends, who are doctors?
 Health personnel in the hospital?
 In your opinion, what can doctors do to improve the quality of health information at the community level?